Mig-uel/angular-complete-guide/README.md

 - Deferrable views and how to use them
 - Lazily loaded routes and how to configure them

+### What is Lazy Loading?

+Lazy loading is a design pattern that postpones the loading of resources until they are actually needed.
+In the context of Angular applications, this means that certain modules or components are not loaded until the user navigates to a route that requires them.
+This can significantly improve the initial loading time of the application and reduce the amount of code that needs to be downloaded and parsed upfront.

+In the end it means that you want to build your app such that certain pieces of your code are only loaded when they are actually needed.

+- Only load and run code when it is actually needed
+- You split it into multiple chunks that are loaded on demand

+Advantage is that less code needs to be downloaded and parsed upfront, leading to faster initial load times and improved performance.

+- Smaller initial bundle size, application is up and running quicker
+- Leads to a faster startup time of the application
+- Leads to a better user experience

 ## Angular Learned Checklist

 ### Components and Templates